thiagoa/thiagoa.github.io/_posts/2022-02-19-moving-an-existing-linux-installation-to-a-new-encrypted-drive.markdown

 UUID=43670a9a-c14a-4bb7-b569-276bf713b840       /home   ext4    noatime,errors=remount-ro       0       0
 ```

-We have three lines, one for the EFI partition, another for the root
+Above we have three lines, corresponding respectively to the EFI,
-partition, and another for the home partition.
-The only setting we'll
+root, and home partitions.
+The only setting we'll need to change from
-need to change from our original file are the UUIDs.
+our original `fstab` are the UUIDs.

 We can get `PARTUUID` for `/boot/efi` with: